-The frontmatter fields (like
+The front matter fields (like

 twitterImage) are passed to the starter’s SEO component.

 We use Iconify icons in the starter.
 This gives you access to thousands of icons in dozens of libraries all through a single npm package.
 The starter uses these icons offline, though you can choose to download them on demand.
-See the article on using SvelteKit with Iconify for more on customisation together with finding icons.
+See the article on using SvelteKit with Iconify for more on customization together with finding icons.

 We have a had a quick look at getting up and running with the new SvelteKit TypeScript vanilla-extract starter.
-In particular we have touched on:
+In particular, we have touched on:

-- cloning and then spinning up the starter,
+- cloning and then spinning up the starter;

 - some starter features including responsive images and Iconify icons together with light/dark mode.

-This was just a quick look though!
+This was just a quick look, though!
 Probably the best way to get acquainted with the starter is just to clone it, then start playing around.
 I would love to hear of your suggestions for improvements.
 Do let me know if there is something missing either in the starter or from this introduction.
 You can drop a comment below or reach out for a chat on Element as well as Twitter @mention

 You can get the starter from the Rodney Lab Git Hub repo .

-- vanilla-extract generates plain CSS stylesheets making the end user-experience fast.
+- vanilla-extract generates plain CSS stylesheets, making the end user-experience fast.
 You code your styles in TypeScript.
 This, then, makes it easy to leverage vanilla-extract as a tool for enforcing a coding style.
-On top you can add policies to keep styles more maintainable.
-For example, with minimal effort you can ensure any new themes have certain colours or other variables defined.
+On top, you can add policies to keep styles more maintainable.
+For example, with minimal effort, you can ensure any new themes have certain colours or other variables defined.
 This helps teams work on parts of a project without breaking parts they are not yet familiar with.

-- Yes vanilla-extract uses the vite plugin to work with SvelteKit.
+- Yes vanilla-extract uses the Vite plugin to work with SvelteKit.
 You need minimal configuration to get up and running.
-Essentially, you install the plugin then add a couple of lines of config to your svelte.config.js file. vanilla-extract also works with React so you can share styles with Next projects as an example.
-You can also use the vanilla-extract rollup plugin.
+Essentially, you install the plugin then add a couple of lines of config to your svelte.config.js file. vanilla-extract also works with React, so you can share styles with Next projects as an example.
+You can also use the vanilla-extract Rollup plugin.
 For example, this can be handy for styling components in Svelte libraries or packages you are working on.